Oil Cleansing Method

 These are synthetic additives added to most skincare products like body wash, hand soap, and facial cleansers.
 The ingredients can be made from palm kernel oil, coconut oil, or petroleum and are used mainly for their foaming and lathering characteristics.
 Both of these ingredients are also fairly inexpensive, which is why they’re so readily found in just about any soap product.

-It should be noted that both SLS and SLES are known skin irritants and are maybe a bit too effective at stripping away skin’s natural oils.
+It should be noted that both SLS and SLES are known skin irritants and may maybe a bit too effective at stripping away skin’s natural oils.
 Worse yet, SLS is also toxic to aquatic animals!

-As mentioned elsewhere, SLES, in particular, can often be tainted with 1,4-Dioxane, a probable carcinogen.
+As mentioned elsewhere, SLES, in particular, can often be tainted with 1,4-dioxane, a probable carcinogen.
 To make matters worse, it can also be contaminated with Ethylene Oxide, a known human carcinogen with a danger rating of 10 (High) from the EWP.

 6. – Synthetic Fragrance